BRIMIR project

 Field geology and study of rocks sampled

-Additional rock studies will be carried out to gain a better understanding of the geological structure of the region and the BRIMIR area.
+Additional rock studies will be carried out to gain a better understanding of the geological structure of the region and the Brimir area.
 These studies will enable the Geosciences team to locate potential helium accumulations in the subsurface more precisely.

 Geophysicial acquisitions